 Must-knows about Swiss summer destinations

-• We recommend staying in, or close to, the mountains if you visit Switzerland in summer.
-That will give you direct access to hikes, mountaintops, and more outdoor activities.
+• I advise staying in or near the mountains if you visit Switzerland in summer, for quick access to hikes, mountain excursions, and more outdoor activities.

 Find your Swiss summer resort